pox/EndTheFUD/README.md

 # End The FUD

-The best links to articles debunking the most common Bitcoin FUD.
+Links to the best articles debunking common Bitcoin FUD.

 ## The Environment